ecorey/zkEVM-Bootcamp/week1/hw1.md

 - Functionality: Cosmos employs a modular framework with its Tendermint consensus engine and the Inter-Blockchain Communication (IBC) protocol.

 - Design Focus: The Cosmos ecosystem consists of various independent blockchains (zones) that can communicate and transfer value through the Cosmos Hub.
-This modular approac

 ---